Our operations

 Location

-Mantoverde is an open-pit mine mine located in the province of Chañaral, Atacama Region, 56 kilometers southeast of the city of Chañaral and 100 kilometers north of the city of Copiapó, at an altitude of approximately 900 masl.
+Mantoverde is an open-pit copper-gold mine located in the province of Chañaral, Atacama Region, 56 kilometers southeast of the city of Chañaral and 100 kilometers north of the city of Copiapó, at an altitude of approximately 900 masl.

 Operation